Predatory Wellness vs Evidence-Based Longevity Medicine

 Predatory wellness tends to flourish in gray zones, especially online.
 Social media is full of self-described “biohackers,” “health influencers,” and “longevity experts” offering confident advice to enormous audiences.

 Some of these people mean well.
-They may be sharing personal experiences or early research that genuinely helped them.
-But many have never practiced medicine, never managed complex cases, and never been accountable for patient outcomes—particularly when things don’t go as planned.
+But many have never practiced medicine, never managed complex cases, and never been accountable for patient outcomes—especially when things don’t go as planned.

 Without that responsibility, complex medical topics get flattened into content that performs well online but doesn’t translate to real-world care.
 Nuance disappears.
 Context is stripped away.
 What worked for one person under specific circumstances gets presented as a universal solution or even a miracle cure.